Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 We've got another brief time out.

-Time is it's just rolling by here.
+Time is just rolling by here.

 Vagina justice is coming with ample warning.